 – Susan Crow, Susan Crow Studio (formerly East Fourth Street Jewelry)

 What is a reclaimed or ethically sourced diamond?

-Most of our diamonds we source from certified reclaimed diamond vendors.
+The diamonds we source come from certified reclaimed post-consumer diamond vendors.
 These diamonds have been resold and certified by GIA to assure that they are of the graded quality that you want.
 By using reclaimed, we eliminate the additional environmental and possible ethical problems surrounding newly mined diamonds.

-For our newly mined diamonds, we don't just rely on the Kimberly Process Certification because we believe that more due diligence has to be done to assure that our diamonds do not come from conflict regions of the world.
+We don’t believe there is a ‘conflict free’ diamond and we don't rely on the Kimberly Process Certification.
+We believe that more due diligence has to be done to assure that diamonds do not come from conflict regions of the world.
 The Kimberly Process only certifies raw, uncut diamonds as non-conflict if they are not coming from rebel conflict nations.
-Unfortunately they cannot control the smuggling of conflict diamonds into non-rebel conflict nations, mixing them with Kimberly Process certified diamonds and being sold to the public as non-conflict diamonds.
+Unfortunately they cannot control the smuggling of conflict diamonds into non-rebel conflict nations, mixing them with Kimberly Process certified diamonds and being sold to the public as conflict free diamonds.
 They also do not address ethical abuse or child labor at the mines that are certified by the Kimberly Process.
-Because of this, the newly mined white diamonds we offer are mined in Canada.
-We do our due diligence and only offer diamonds from trusted suppliers so that our stones come from non-conflict regions of the world and do not involve forced labor.
-Our white diamonds are GIA certified and are within 0.05ct of the listed size.
+Because of this, the newly mined diamonds we offer are reclaimed/recycled.
+We do our due diligence and only offer diamonds from trusted suppliers so our stones don’t come from conflict regions of the world and do not involve forced labor.
+Our diamonds are GIA certified and are within 0.05ct of the listed size.

 There is no such thing as a Fair Trade, Fairtrade, fair-trade diamond or conflict free diamond.
-If you encounter a jeweler that makes this claim, please ask them for certification to back this claim.
+If you encounter a jeweler that makes this claim, please ask them for certification other than the Kimberly Process to back this claim.

 What is an ethically sourced gemstone?